ishmeetk01/Registration_and_login_system/README.md

+**Description**

-This web app has been developed using the popular Django framework and Bootstrap for the frontend.
-My motivation to build this project is so that I can learn about Django and tighten up my skills.
-This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system.
+This web app has been developed using the popular Django framework.
+This mini project can be easily integrated into a bigger system project that needs to have a registration and login system.

 **Quick Start**